 Three Electives

-Three additional classes from the list of CMS required classes or electives.
+From the list of CMS required classes or electives.

 Minor Advisors